johnwargo/moddable-helper/readme.md

 mcconfig -d -m -p esp32/moddable_two
 ```

-Then, to deploy the host, you'd execute the following commands:
+Next, to deploy the host, execute the following commands:

 ```shell
 cd ../helloworld
 mcrun -d -m -p esp32/moddable_two
 ```

 As you can see, I'm switching folders from time to time depending on whether I'm deploying an update to the project's host or an update to the `helloworld` module.
 I'm also executing two different Moddable SDK commands, each with the exact same command-line parameters.
 There has to be a better way.

-XXXX
+Yes, I know I could open two different terminal windows and execute host or module commands in their own terminal - I'm for simplification here, not opening even more windows.

+With this module, you create a configuration file called `mddbl.json` (the module can create it for your automatically using the `mddbl init` command) in the project's root folder, then define all of the options for your project there:

 ```json
 {